Google Ads for Lead Generation: The Only Guide You Will Need

 #7.
 Start Adding Tags, Triggers, and Variables

-With GTM installed, you can now start adding tags, triggers, and variables to your container.
-These elements let you monitor user interactions, events, and conversions occurring on your website.
+With GTM installed, begin adding tags, triggers, and variables to track user interactions and conversions.

 #8.
 Publish Changes